FAQBefore sending us a message check this FAQ.

 Data Protection Officer

-Pamela is a certified EUGDPR Practitioner and is taking full responsibility for all matters relating to data protection and GDPR compliance.
+Ian is a certified EUGDPR Practitioner and is taking full responsibility for all matters relating to data protection and GDPR compliance.
 The DPO will ensure that we are accountable and transparent to the supervisory authorities.

 Security and Business Continuity Measures

-Pinnacle works to ensure the confidentiality, integrity and availability of the personal data we store or process.
+Pinnacle Systems Management works to ensure the confidentiality, integrity and availability of the personal data we store or process.
 We maintain appropriate technical and organisational security measures to protect personal data against accidental or unlawful destruction or loss, alteration, unauthorised disclosure or access.

 In demonstration of this, we have achieved and maintain the following standards: